JackPendarvesRead/RoR2FluffyMods/TeleportVote/README.md

 Slightly exciting stuff
 - Configuration maybe.
 Undecided on what I think should and shouldn't be allowed to be configurable.
-- Highlight teleporter whilst restriction countdown is active.
+- Highlight or ping the teleporter whilst restriction countdown is active.

-Slightly dull stuff (backend)
-- I want to look into if there is a better way of matching the interactable than on the name string.

 ## Issues:

 - Exploitative use of fireworks on teleporter.
 This has been prevented by disabled fireworks trigger on this type of interactable.
 - In one test game whilst using no_enemies from RoR2 cheats we found that the teleporter got stuck at 99%.
 I have no idea why and have not been able to reproduce this since.
-I do not beleive this has anything to do with this mod but noting here incase it is observed again.
+I do not beleive this has anything to do with this mod but noting this issue here incase it is observed again.
 If you see it please let me know, including steps to reproduce.

 ## Changelog: